Who Actually Writes the Wedding Ceremony?

-Before crafting the ceremony it helps for the couple and their officiant to get to know each other.
+Before crafting the ceremony, it helps for the couple and their officiant to get to know each other (if they do not already).
 A lot of the most inspired wedding decisions are based on a gut feeling, but that only happens if folks are really in tune with what’s going on.
-That’s precisely why so many couples are reaching out to friends and family members to perform their ceremonies -- it might even be why you’re reading this article right now!
+That’s precisely why so many couples are reaching out to friends and family members to perform their ceremonies - it might even be why you’re reading this article right now!

 To make sure that you are assigning tasks to the right person, the couple and officiant should start by meeting early on to discuss the overall feel of the ceremony.
-This is a chance for the officiant to provide the couple with multiple options for reading and other components so the couple can select pieces that fit them.
+This is a chance for the officiant to provide the couple with multiple options for reading, and other components so that the couple can select pieces that best fit them.
 (Need inspiration?
-Click here!)
-It’s also a chance for the couple to read and edit the ceremony, minus any private pieces (e.g. personalized vows, save those for the big day), so the couple feels comfortable that the ceremony truly suits them.
+Start here!)
+It’s also a chance for the couple to review and edit the ceremony, minus any private pieces (e.g. personalized vows - save those for the big day!), so the couple feels that the ceremony truly suits them.

 After you're finished the script, review it a few weeks later with fresh eyes.

 If the couple is writing the wedding ceremony, it takes some of the pressure off the friend or family member.
 However, just because the officiant is not writing the ceremony doesn’t mean that he or she is out of the picture.
-The couple still needs to involve them in the ceremony creation process since the officiant will have to read the words that were written for them, with proper emotion and conviction, on the couple’s wedding day.
+It's important that the couple still includes them in the ceremony creation process, since the officiant will have to read the words that were written for them with proper emotion and conviction on the Big Day.

-Making sure that everyone is grooving to the same beat, figuratively, can be accomplished by getting everyone together nice and early -- a few months before the ceremony -- to discuss the feel they are going for.
-This meeting is a chance to share the ceremony together and make sure that everyone understands how the ceremony is going to flow, and make sure they are all comfortable with it.
-Be sure to plan for one final get-together shortly before the wedding day for reviewing together so that everyone is (literally) on the same page with the ceremony.
+Making sure that everyone is grooving to the same beat, figuratively, can be accomplished by getting everyone together nice and early - ideally, several months before the ceremony - to discuss the feel they are going for.
+This meeting is a chance to share their vision for their ceremony, and make sure that everyone understands how it is going to flow.
+Be sure to plan for one final get-together shortly before the wedding day for a final review together so that everyone is (literally) on the same page with the ceremony.

 Is this your first time officiating?
-Don't worry, we got you fam!
+Don't worry, AMM is here to assist!

 The reality is that the officiant has perspective on the couple’s relationship that he or she might be best equipped to communicate.
-Alternatively, the officiant might be better at delivery, and the bride might be an awesome writer.
-In that case, let her do the writing.
-In the end, the ceremony is going to be a collective effort, with everyone doing what they do best.
+But in the end, the ceremony is going to be a collective effort, with everyone doing what they do best.